Understanding the Design-Space of Sparse/Dense Multiphase GNN dataflows on Spatial Accelerators: Introduction

-Graph Neural Networks (GNNs) are gaining attention because of their ability to accurately learn representations of graph structured data to solve graph/node classification, graph generation, and link prediction problems \cite{wu2019comprehensive}.
-Example applications include item recommendation \cite{fan2019graph}, molecular feature extraction \cite{duvenaud2015convolutional}, natural language processing \cite{miwa2016end}, semantic segmentation \cite{qi20173d}, and fraud detection \cite{jiang2019anomaly}.
-Computing GNN inference requires a mix of memory and compute intensive operations, which commodity CPUs, GPUs and traditional DNN accelerators do not exploit efficiently \cite{yan2020hygcn, liang2020engn, Zhang2020a, Yan2020a}.
-This led to the development of many dedicated GNN accelerators, each with their own design methodology to extract as much performance as possible \cite{yan2020hygcn, geng2019awb, liang2020engn, Kiningham2020, chen2020rubik, Auten2020, Zhang2020acc, Zeng2020, yan2020fpgan}.
+GNNs are becoming increasingly popular because of their ability to accurately learn representations from graph-structured data to solve graph/node classification, graph generation, and link prediction problems \cite{wu2019comprehensive}.
+Example applications include item recommendation \cite{fan2019graph}, molecular feature extraction \cite{duvenaud2015convolutional} and natural language processing \cite{miwa2016end}.
+GNN inference runtime is dominated by two phases: (1) Aggregation and (2) Combination~\cite{yan2020hygcn}. \textit{Aggregation} is an SpMM computation with irregular, workload dependent accesses of data. \textit{Combination} computations can be cast as GEMMs, similar to dense DNNs.